abuiles/ember-101/working-with-javascript-plugins.md

 work under the hood and what we gain when we use the addon.

-Next we need to add the library to bower.
+Next we need to add the library to Bower.
 We can do so with `bower install ic-ajax --save`.
 Once it's installed, let's import it into our **Brocfile.js** as follows: